 These financial statements are prepared on a going concern basis, under the historical cost convention.
+The accounting policies stated below have been applied consistently, unless otherwise noted.

 The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Board's accounting policies.
 The Board assess there to be no material areas involving a higher degree of judgement or complexity within the financial statements.